spVierSechs/dbio-docs/docs/README.md

 ::: tip
 Users can avoid displaying their connections here by hiding them in their user settings.
 :::
-Fetch user details (but not connections).
+Fetch connections from Discord (but not discord.bio).
 ::: details Path Parameters
 |Parameter|Explanation|
 |-|-|